Baseball5: Inspiration

+Post-2017

-The game has been demonstrated and played in various places across the world, such as in the United States during the MLB All-Star Week, in the 2021 Bulgarian Olympic Festival, and on the sidelines of the 2018 Summer Youth Olympics in Argentina and the 2020 Summer Paralympics in Japan.
-It is being implemented in many schools in some countries, like Australia and France.
+The first Baseball5 international competition took place at Foro Italico, Italy in 2018.
+The game was demonstrated and played in various places across the world, such as in the United States during the MLB All-Star Week, in the 2021 Bulgarian Olympic Festival, and on the sidelines of the 2018 Summer Youth Olympics in Argentina and the 2020 Summer Paralympics in Japan.
+The WBSC has tried to promote B5 for socially beneficial purposes as well, by taking it to places such as Jordan's Azraq refugee camp.
+It is being implemented in many schools in some countries, like Australia and France, and is now played in 83 countries.
+In 2025, the WBSC celebrated May 5th (5/5) as "High5 for Baseball5" day.

+Rule changes

-Before the 2022 Baseball5 World Cup, a new B5 rulebook was published that added additional clarity on some of the rules, as well as changing some of the field dimensions.
+Before the 2022 Baseball5 World Cup, a new B5 rulebook was published that increased clarity on some of the rules, as well as changing some of the field dimensions.
+For example, the bases were increased in size from 50 cm to 60 cm, and were moved from the inner edge of the infield to the outer edge, increasing the distance between them by 0.5 m.
+In 2025, a double base was added for home plate.

 Rules and gameplay

 Field

 The infield is a 13 m-square, with a base in every corner.
 The fair territory is a 18 m-square, with one of the corners coinciding with the home plate (the final base).
 The batter's box is a 3 m-square.
-It is placed outside of the fair territory and is built on the extension of the two foul lines (which distinguish fair and foul territory, and sit in fair territory) crossing each other at the home plate corner.
-There is also a "no-hit zone", which is the area between home plate and a line drawn between two points that are each 4.5 m (or 3 m for the U-15 age category) down the two foul lines from the home plate corner; this area is not part of fair territory.
+It is placed outside of the fair territory and is built on the extension of the two foul lines (which distinguish fair and foul territory, and sit in fair territory) crossing each other at the home plate corner; the lines are included as part of the batter's box area.

+There is also a "no-hit zone", which is the area between home plate and a line drawn between two points that are each 4.5 m (or 3 m for the U-15 age category) down the two foul lines from the home plate corner; this area is not part of fair territory, though the line is.